waifuai/mcp-waifu-queue/README.md

 *   Python 3.7+
 *   `pip` or `uv` (Python package installer)
 *   Redis server (installed and running)
-*   A Google Gemini API Key
+*   An OpenRouter API Key and or a Google Gemini API Key

 You can find instructions for installing Redis on your system on the official Redis website: [https://redis.io/docs/getting-started/](https://redis.io/docs/getting-started/)
 You can obtain a Gemini API key from Google AI Studio: [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey)